antonio-vachev/misc_snippets/README.md

 # misc-snippets
 Miscellaneous code snippets:
 - **os-renaming-files** - Rename multiple files of specific extension by given naming convention.
 Used for batch renaming hundreds of _.jpg_ images.
 - **csv-combine** - Combine multiple single .csv files into one database.
-Used for keeping track of usage of Dynamo scripts in Revit.
+Used for keeping track of Dynamo scripts usage in Revit.